MEI Travel Banner Ad

 These terms are handy on an expedition cruise when wildlife sightings are more common.
 The captain or crew will call out the port or starboard side of the vessel if they spot a pod of whales, for example.

 These terms are also helpful when booking a cabin.
 While the left side isn’t always facing land, chances are portside will be alongside the port when you dock.
+Though, this is highly dependent based on the ship’s itinerary.
 If you prefer to have a view from your stateroom as you pull into your ports of call, be sure to talk to your travel advisor or the cruise line about booking a room on the correct side of the ship.
+They can also guide you in the best rooms on a cruise ship or the cruise cabins you should avoid.

 Tips and tricks for finding your way around a cruise ship